jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/README.md

 ![image](https://github.com/jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/assets/151465848/4123170b-7a69-4caa-9ea7-dc159bab78f9)

 In the next window, I got to set up the duration of the leases on the IP addresses assigned.
 The default length is 8 hours, but if you were in a library environment, you would want to shorten the timeframe.
-You wouldn't want to run out of IP addresses quick by leasing IPs longer than needed.
-This project doesn't require a spcific duration so I left it at its default.
+You wouldn't want to run out of IP addresses quickly by leasing IPs longer than needed.
+This project doesn't require a specific duration, so I left it at its default.

 ![image](https://github.com/jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/assets/151465848/d943f9d4-3019-4239-a14c-093a0101aab4)

 After clicking "Next", it asked to set any additional DHCP configuration options such as setting IP addresses for routers, default gateways, DNS servers, or WINS.
 After choosing to add them, I can set my default gateway and DNS servers.
-This project is a private network with no access to the internet, however, I just wanted to exhibit the configuration steps for demonstration purposes.
+This project is a private network with no access to the Internet, however, I just wanted to exhibit the configuration steps for demonstration purposes.

 ![image](https://github.com/jonathansantacruz3/Setting-Up-DHCP-on-Windows-Server-2022/assets/151465848/474c270a-c71e-4c79-8171-2be812cbe226)